hybrid-publishing-lab/hybrid-publishing-research/README.md

 About
 -----
 This repository is the consortium.io document collection.
 Its complied in a redistributable way.
-We're hosting this on [https://research.consortium.io](research.consortium.io).
+We're hosting this on [https://research.consortium.io](https://research.consortium.io).
 If you just want to download the papers use the folder dist/docs.

 Features
 --------

-    - WebService
+    - Dynamic WebService for viewing documents
-    - Validation
+    - Dynamic Validation
         - html5
         - Javascript
         - css
-    - Index generation
+        - dublin core
-    - Live Reload on file change
+    - Dynamic Index generation

 Requirements for local development or viewing
 ---------------------------------------------